Astoritin/AntiSafetyCore/README.md

 Even with its special system level permissions, Google can't do downgrade installations.
 This effectively blocks Google from repeatedly installing stuff like SafetyCore and Key Verifier on the sly.

+### Notes

+1. If you have installed and enabled modules like [Core Patch](https://github.com/LSPosed/CorePatch) or similar options, Google may successfully perform a background silent update of the placeholder app.
+When these options are enabled, your ROM will ignore the different signatures and allow Google's actions.
+2. To reduce resource consumption and system intervention, this module only uninstalls the two apps and replaces them with placeholder apps at booting.
+This means that if Google successfully replaces them with the original apps, simply restart your device to restore the placeholder apps is possible.

 ## Help and Support
 - If you encounter any problems, please [click here](https://github.com/Astoritin/AntiSafetyCore/issues) to submit feedback.
 - [Pull Request](https://github.com/Astoritin/AntiSafetyCore/pulls) is always welcome to improve this module.